clarissafuller/random-password-generator/README.md

 # random-password-generator

-## The Module 3 Challenge is to fix the random password generator
+## The Module 3 Challenge is to fix the random password generator with javascript so it will generate a random password with a set of variables selected by the user such as length and included characters.

 ## Table of Contents